jlevy/og-equity-compensation/README.md

 government, that aligns the interests of everyone involved in creating things customers are willing to pay for.
 Key to these contracts is a way to precisely track ownership of the company;
-issuing stock is one way companies can choose to do this.
+issuing stock is how companies often choose to do this.

 - 🚧 Groundwork:
   What are good stats on how many people work in startups vs established companies?